KYLETCHIU/StopWatch/README.md

 N/A

 ## Usage
-This app is meant to be used to make simple life tasks easier.
+This app is meant to be used to make simple life tasks easier and test animated css features.

 ## Contributing
 All are welcome to contribute.